Home

 Please see the product preview for more visual details.

-NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Is The Constitution?" to complete the digital and printable activities.
+NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Is the Women's Rights Movement?" to complete the digital and printable activities.

-Students will dive into the historical context of the Constitution, gaining a deeper understanding of this significant event in American history.
+Students will dive into the historical context of Women's Rights, gaining a deeper understanding of this significant event in American history.
 The digital lesson guides students through key facts, timelines, and the impact of these events.

 How to use this resource: